Fusion/libui.cr/README.md

 ## Development

-Recent versions of Crystal now require you to include the current path explicitely to find libraries:
+Recent versions of Crystal now require you to include the current path explicitly to find libraries:

     crystal build --link-flags "-L$(PWD)" src/examples/controlgallery/main.cr
+    crystal build --link-flags "-L$(PWD)" src/examples/crgallery/crgallery.cr

-At least on OS X, if you omit this flag, libui.A.dylib will not be found.
+If you omit this flag, libui.A.dylib or libui.so (system-specific) will not be found.

+Note: in this example, I used the current directory but it could be `-L/usr/local/includes` or any other location depending on your setup.

-To run the generated binary:
+To run the generated binaries:

     LD_LIBRARY_PATH=. ./main
+    LD_LIBRARY_PATH=. ./crgallery

 ## Contributing